flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	  - {LrCC:name}<br>
   To learn more about the use of metadata placeholders and how they work, take a look at the [Wiki](https://github.com/flingo64/PhotoStation-Upload-Lr-Plugin/wiki/Publish-and-Export:-How-to-use-metadata-placeholders-in-target-album-definitions)

-- __Photo-plus-Thumbnail Upload__ (default) for faster PhotoStation fill-up and to minimize load on the diskstation
+- __Photo-plus-Thumbnail Upload__ (default) for faster Photo Station fill-up and to minimize load on the diskstation

 - __Photo-only Upload__ (optional) for a faster Upload:<br>
 	This upload option makes sense, when you have a fast diskstation and you want the diskstation to do the thumbnail generation.
 	It also makes sense to upload w/ Photo-only option when you don't need the thumbnails on the diskstation (e.g. upload photos for backup purpose) and you upload to an un-indexed folder, so that no thumb conversion will be done on the diskstation.
 	Important note: It is not possible to keep already uploaded thumbs and just upload the photo itself.
 When you use the photo-only option, any belonging, already existing thumb on the diskstation will be removed!
 (Sorry, I wish I could do better)

-- __Optimize the upload for PhotoStation 6__ by not generating/uploading the THUMB_L thumbnail.
+- __Optimize the upload for Photo Station 6__ by not generating/uploading the THUMB_L thumbnail.

 - __Upload of original or processed videos and accompanying videos with a lower resolution__

 - __Different video rotation options:__<br>
 	- __Hard-rotation for soft-rotated videos__ for better player compatibility:<br>
 	  Soft-rotated videos (portrait videos) are typically stored as as landscape video marked w/ a rotation flag in the mpeg header.
 Most player do not support this kind of rotation, so you will see the video unrotated / landscape.
-PhotoStation supports soft-rotated videos only by generating an additional hard-rotated flash-video.
+Photo Station supports soft-rotated videos only by generating an additional hard-rotated flash-video.
 This may be OK for small videos, but overloads the DiskStation CPU for a period of time.
 Thus, it is more desirable to hard-rotate the videos on the PC before uploading.<br>
 	  Hard-rotated videos with (then) potrait orientation work well in VLC, but not at all in MS Media Player.
 So, if you intend to use MS Media Player, you should stay with the soft-rotated video to see at least a mis-rotated video.
 In all other cases hard-rotation is probably more feasable for you.
 	- __Soft-rotation or Hard-rotation for "meta-rotated" videos__:<br>
 	  If you have older (e.g. .mov or .avi) __mis-rotated videos__ (like I have lots of from my children's first video experiments), these videos typically have __no rotation indication in the video header__.
 Thus, the described hard-rotation support won't work for those videos.<br>